-A copy of every balance sheet and profit and loss account which is to be laid before a General Meeting of the Association (including every document required by law to be comprised therein or attached or annexed thereto) shall, not less than 21 days before the date of the meeting, be sent to every Member and every holder of debentures of the Association and to every other person who is entitled to receive notices of meetings from the Association under the provisions of the Act or of these Articles.
-Provided that this Article shall not require a copy of these documents to be sent to Members or to any person of whose address the Association is not aware, but any Member or holder of debentures to whom a copy of these documents has not been sent shall be entitled to receive a copy free of charge on application at the office.
+A copy of every balance sheet and profit and loss account (including every document required by law to be comprised therein or attached or annexed thereto) shall, be sent to every Member of the Association and to every other person who is entitled to receive notices of meetings from the Association under the provisions of the Act or of these Articles.
+Provided that this Article shall not require a copy of these documents to be sent to Members or to any person of whose address the Association is not aware, but any Member to whom a copy of these documents has not been sent shall be entitled to receive a copy free of charge on application at the office.

 AUDITORS